Holiday Recap - Paper Ornaments, Gifts, Cards and More

 Lastly, I received this beautiful Mini Lumio from my sister and brother-in-law who know my love of all things paper.
 It truly looks like a hardcover book until it's opened and light pours forth from the Tyvek pages - surprise!

 For the shiny ones, I used wrapping paper saved from a present I received last Christmas.
 Too pretty to discard, it is interesting stuff... the glitter doesn't budge, but neither will tape stick to it... thus it's not 100% ideal as gift wrap, but it worked perfectly for these decorations.
-Mark Montano designed the pattern and there is also a very good video at the link.
-Mark used wire to assemble his, but since I didn't have any on hand, I used metallic ornament cord and dressed them up with sparkly beads.
+Mark Montano designed the pattern and there is also a very good video at his link.
+Since I didn't have any wire on hand to assemble mine as Mark did, I used metallic ornament cord and dressed them up with sparkly beads.
 The other paper baubles that look oh-so-complicated to make are truly not.
 The printables and instructions are courtesy of a favorite new blog called It's a Heart Heart Season.

 I gave three people on my gift list handmade paper jewelry from Mayumi Origami.
 I've featured Renata Mayumi's work in the past and can't say enough nice things about it.... such attention to detail and beautiful findings that complement the folds.
 Stay tuned for an upcoming giveaway of Renata's newest creations and meanwhile, have a look at Etsy shop Mayumi Origami.